Information on Iceland – Nordic languages as second languages

 L2 Courses in Staff Training

-Upper secondary school teachers can seek professional development in Icelandic as a Second Language provided by universities, either the 120 ECTS specialization in teaching Icelandic as a second language for teachers, micro-credentials (up to 30 ECTS) or single courses on the topic provided by the School of Education and the School of Humanities of the University of Iceland, or course provided by the University of Akureyri.
+Upper secondary school teachers can seek professional development in Icelandic as a Second Language provided by universities – either the 120 ECTS specialization in teaching Icelandic as a second language for teachers, micro-credentials (up to 30 ECTS) or single courses on the topic provided by the School of Education and the School of Humanities of the University of Iceland, or a course provided by the University of Akureyri.

 Adult Education